×

 Swot Analysis of "Spurring Innovation Through Competitions" written by Alan MacCormack, Fiona Murray, Erika Wagner includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Spurring Competitions facing as an external strategic factors.
 Some of the topics covered in Spurring Innovation Through Competitions case study are - Strategic Management Strategies, and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the Spurring Innovation Through Competitions casestudy better are - – there is backlash against globalization, talent flight as more people leaving formal jobs, there is increasing trade war between United States & China, banking and financial system is disrupted by Bitcoin and other crypto currencies, cloud computing is disrupting traditional business models, increasing government debt because of Covid-19 spendings, increasing commodity prices, increasing transportation and logistics costs, digital marketing is dominated by two big players Facebook and Google, etc
+Some of the macro environment factors that can be used to understand the Spurring Innovation Through Competitions casestudy better are - – digital marketing is dominated by two big players Facebook and Google, increasing commodity prices, central banks are concerned over increasing inflation, increasing inequality as vast percentage of new income is going to the top 1%, wage bills are increasing, talent flight as more people leaving formal jobs, there is backlash against globalization, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing government debt because of Covid-19 spendings, etc

 12 Hrs